 I am having trouble logging in to the web site.

 Your user name for the web site is your pilot number (e.g., WWA9123).
 You were e-mailed a password when your application to join WestWind was accepted.
-If you have since changed and forgotten your password, please contact your hub manager or assistant hub manager and ask to have your password reset.
+If you have since changed and forgotten your password, then you can request a new password from the forgotton password link on the login screen.

 Yes, go to the WestWind Forum